pachyderm/pachyderm/examples/word_count/README.md

     pachd               1.12.0
     ```
     Ideally, have your pachctl and pachd versions match.
 At a minimum, you should always use the same major & minor versions of pachctl and pachd.
 - You can run this example as is.
-You can also decide to build, tag, and push your own image to Docker Hub.
-If so, make sure to update the script `build_tag_deploy.sh` with the appropriate username and tag version and update `pipelines/map.json` accordingly.
+You can also decide to build, tag, and push your own image to your Docker Hub.
+If so, make sure to update `CONTAINER_TAG` in the `Makefile` accordingly
+as well as your pipelines' specifications,
+then run `make docker-image`.

 ## 2. Pipelines setup
 ***Goal***